jh041/loc_gen_acc/README.md

 This function takes two pieces of input:

-1. A data frame of genotypes, with one allele per column, and replicate individuals placed in consecutive rows, like this...
+1. A data frame of genotypes, with one allele per column, sample names are row names and not their own column, and replicate individuals placed in consecutive rows, like this...
 ```
                Locus1.a1      Locus1.a2      Locus2.a1      Locus2.a2
 indiv1                 A              C              A              C